COMPANY CAR USERS – FURTHER CHANGES TO TAX FREE FUEL RATES FROM 1 JUNE 2017.

 If you use the approved rates, you have certainty that you are claiming no more than the true cost of fuel used on business journeys and so will not be taxed on a ‘fuel benefit’.

-The rates last changed on 1 March 2016 and have now been amended with effect from 1 June 2016.
-Overall, the rates have increased slightly for all vehicles apart from cars less than 1400cc and LPG cars over 2000cc.
+The rates last changed on 1 March 2017 and have now been amended with effect from 1 June 2017.
+Overall, the rates are unchanged, apart from a reduction in rates for petrol cars over 2000cc.

-If you pay your employer for petrol used on private travel, you should now increase the amount you repay your employer where the applicable rate has increased.
-Equally, those claiming business mileage from their employers should reduce the amount claimed.
+If you use a petrol car over 2000cc and pay your employer for petrol used on private travel, you should now reduce the amount you repay your employer.
+Equally, those claiming business mileage from their employers should increase the amount claimed.

 Where employees are paid mileage allowances rather than being reimbursed the cost of their fuel, the business can either account for a scale charge or claim input VAT on fuel for the actual business mileage, depending on whether the mileage allowances covers all mileage or just business mileage.
 Note that the new scale charge regime is based on CO2 emissions.
 Subject to a scale charge being accounted for where required, the business can reclaim input VAT out of the fuel element of the mileage allowance.
 The fuel rates are the same as in the table above and are treated as inclusive of VAT for reclaiming input VAT.